jsiek/abstract-binding-trees/src/rewriting/examples/BlogTypeSafety10Easy4Med1Hard.lagda.md

 We now have proper definitions of 𝓔 and 𝓥 but proving theorems about these definitions involves a fair bit of reasoning about the step indices, which is tedious, especially in Agda because it's support for automating arithmetic proofs is cumbersome to use.
+To streamline the definitions and proofs that involve step indexing, Dreyer, Ahmed, and Birkedal (2011) propose the use of a temporal logic that hides the step indexing.
+Next we discuss the embedding of such a logic in Agda.

 ## Step-indexed Logic